 - Do not leave children, impaired adults, or pets alone in your vehicle.
 They could accidentally injure themselves or others through inadvertent operation of the vehicle.
 Also, on hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals. - Closely supervise children when they are around cars to prevent them from playing and becoming locked in the trunk where they could be seriously injured.
-Keep the car locked, with the trunk closed, when not in use, and prevent children's access to car keys.
+Keep the car locked, with the rear seatback and trunk lid securely latched when not in use, and prevent children's access to car keys.